 So what separates the Play:3 from the Play:5 is that it’s smaller; $100 cheaper ($399 vs $299); and sports 3 speakers instead of 5.
 The latter caveat aside, they can now be easily be placed anywhere, such as the top of a cabinet, on a shelf, by a bedside or a variety of other places that the Play:5 may be have proved to be too large.
 And while the Play:3 packs less speakers, which in turn means a bit less oomph in the sonic department, you can combine two of them and switch into stereo mode.
 Furthermore, a built-in sensor can detect when they’re placed vertically, ideal for stereo speakers, and will adjust the sound accordingly.
 But that’s not the only thing that makes the Play:3s one of the most convenient speaker packages for your entire home.

-Like all of Sonos’ speaker offerings, the Play:3 is very easy to setup and operate.
+Like all of Sonos’ speaker offerings, the Play:3 is very easy to setup and operate, making it an excellent wireless speaker.
 As with the Play:5 you can plug the Play:3 directly into your home’s router using an Ethernet cord.
 But if you’ve got more than one Play:3 or a desire to place it outside of the router’s general proximity, you’ll need to make an investment in Sonos’ Zone Bridge.
 The Bridge, which now costs $49 ($50 cheaper since my Play:5 review), plugs into your router and wirelessly connects all Sonos players in your home to your network, allowing you to control each Play:3 independently or as one set of speakers.
 On the converse, without the Zone Bridge you’ll be dragging Ethernet cords around your home and thus defeating the simplicty and ultra easy setup of the Sonos Play:3s.
 However, keep in mind that you’ll need an electrical outlet to power each Play:3 so where you place them will depend on that.

 Once the hardware is in place, it’s as simple as downloading the app to your computer, iPhone, iPad or Android device.
 A step-by-step process instructs you how to add each Play:3 to the network and once each Play:3 has been added to the Zone Bridge, additional controllers (iPads, the Sonos remote) can control any Play:3 by pairing it with just the Bridge.
 To do this you simply fire up the iPhone or computer app, hit the connect button on the Bridge and within seconds you’ll be up and running.
 But, Sonos has been remiss to issue a lockout feature.
 And by that I’m referring to a master account that would allow you administer who can control what speakers.
 So, as of now, anyone with access to the Zone Bridge can control any speaker in any room.
 Take for example if you’ve got kids or roommates.
 They can pipe tunes at any volume into your bedroom, living room – any where you’ve got a Play:3 – at any time.
 Catch my drift?